Nihility-Ming/CNCityPickerView/README.md

 # License

-CNCityPickerView is available under the GPL license.
+CNCityPickerView is available under the MIT license.